Skip to main content

 Configure Multiple Channels

-Set up both SMS and WhatsApp on your sender to enable automatic fallback.
+Set up both SMS and WhatsApp on your sender to enable smart routing and automatic fallback.

 Use Templates for Outreach